 His Clear, passionate voice captures the spirit of Brazil

-Milton Nascimento’s milestone year marks the 50th anniversary of one of Brazil’s most important albums and his final concert tour.
+Milton Nascimento’s milestone year of 2022 marked the 50th anniversary of one of Brazil’s most important albums and his final concert tour.
+Now he’s returned.

 This series was presented by the Consulate-General of Brazil in Chicago and the Brazilian Foreign Ministry’s Cultural Department.